 - Education on skin-to-skin contact in the community is essential.

 - Medical training should have learning outcomes how to conduct skin-to-skin contact.

-You can read more about the work, including the objectives and conclusions, although the paper itself is not open access.
+Read more about the research, including the objectives and conclusions (although the paper itself is not open access):